huhwt/huhwt-cce/README.md

 Special thanks to [hartenthaler](https://github.com/hartenthaler/) for providing this valuable module.

 Special thanks to [Jefferson49](https://github.com/Jefferson49/ExtendedImportExport) for adding the support to export clippings cart to his extraordinary module.

+Special thanks to both of them for adapting CCE to the wt-2.3 environment so quickly.

 <a name="license"></a>
 ## License